How to Get Rid of Stevia Aftertaste (9 Tips That Work)

 What is Stevia?

 1. Stevia is a natural sweetener derived from the Stevia rebaudiana plant and can be up to 300 times sweeter than sugar (the typical range is 200-300).
-As a result, depending on the recipe, stevia can be either simple, or pretty hard to use in recipes.
-Check out How to Use Stevia here.
+As a result, stevia can be difficult to use as a sweetener.

 2. Stevia is a zero calorie sweetener that does not contain any sugar or carbohydrates, nor does it feed candida.

-3. Easy on your digestion–stevia lacks the unpleasant tummy-lurching side effects that are a characteristic of some other non-candida feeding sweeteners (think sugar-alcohols, like xylitol).
+3. Easy on your digestion–stevia lacks the unpleasant tummy-lurching side effects that are a characteristic of some other low-carb sweeteners like xylitol, erythritol, and allulose.

 4. Stevia comes in many forms with varying amounts of processing.
-Among theses are: homemade extracts, liquid or powder extracts and ground stevia.
+Among theses are: homemade extracts, powder extracts, liquid stevia, and ground whole leaf stevia.

 – Homemade extracts, also known as “teas”, are made by steeping the leaves of the stevia plant, which can often be found at local greenhouses.